EzryStIago/training/docs/faq.md

 ** I get a message telling me someone may be spoofing, when I try to login to Perceval.
 Am I in danger? **

 You are not in danger.
 During the upgrade the fingerprint of the server changed.
-Go to your `.ssh/authorized_hosts` file and delete the line containing perceval information.
+Go to your `.ssh/authorized_hosts` or `.ssh/known_hosts` file and delete the line containing perceval information.
 The message you got before, that looked like the following, will disappear next time you login.
 ```
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 @       WARNING: POSSIBLE DNS SPOOFING DETECTED!          @